-Artificial light, such as that given off by fluorescent bulbs, has been linked to a disruption in the nighttime sleep patterns of workers.
+Artificial light, such as that given off by fluorescent bulbs, has been linked to a disruption in workers’ nighttime sleep patterns.
 Workers exposed to natural light proved to be more rested and more productive.
 Similar findings regarding productivity were found in workers exposed to certain colors.
 Offices painted in yellow proved to generate more productivity than those painted in neutral gray tones.

-Some simple adjustments that you can easily make within your workspace can make a big difference in how well you perform.
+Some simple adjustments that you can easily make within your workspace can make a big difference in your performance.
 For example, a desk chair that is too high or too low can cause unnecessary strain on your neck, back or wrists if you are working on a computer.
 A computer monitor set too close to you might promote eyestrain and limit the amount of time you spend working.

-If you do not feel comfortable sitting at your workspace, try placing a couple of books under your feet to slightly elevate them.
+If you do not feel comfortable sitting at your workspace, try placing a couple of books under your feet to elevate them slightly.
 This will cause a slight change in your posture to lessen back and neck pain and fatigue.

 Interruptions – How to Stop People from Talking to You

 The people in your life can be a distraction, especially if your workspace encourages regular visits.
-Keeping them at bay can be difficult, but there are a few steps you can take to gently let them know that you are busy.
+Keeping them at bay can be difficult, but there are a few steps you can take to let them know that you are busy gently.

-Handling Friends and Co-Workers – If you must work in close proximity to other people, interruptions are inevitable, but there are ways to minimize them.
-When someone approaches your desk or workspace to talk to you, rise from your chair and remain standing to discourage the other person from sitting down.
-Telling the person that you are in the middle of working on a task that must be completed is not being rude if done in a polite manner, especially if it is accompanied with the assurance that you will get back to the person as soon as you are done.
+Handling Friends and Co-Workers – If you must work near other people, interruptions are inevitable, but there are ways to minimize them.
+When someone approaches your desk or workspace to talk to you, rise from your chair, and remain standing to discourage the other person from sitting down.
+Telling the person you are in the middle of working on a task that must be completed is not being rude if done politely, especially if the assurance accompanies that you will get back to the person as soon as you are done.

 Technology and Time Management

 Whether technology allows users to save time or waste time is hotly debated, and as new technologies emerge, the debate always returns.
 It was not that long ago that people waited days or weeks for a written response to a letter to arrive by mail.
-Today, people get upset if they have to wait more than a couple of minutes for a response to a text message or an email.
+Today, people get upset if they have to wait more than a couple of minutes to respond to a text message or an email.

 New technology often adds new tasks or commitments to your already busy daily routine.
-You can take steps to make technology a part of your time management strategies, and use it to further develop your productivity skills.
+You can make technology a part of your time management strategies and use it to develop your productivity skills further.
 Here are a few examples of applications or programs that you and your team can use to manage tasks:

 - https://www.producteev.com/ – Task Management for Teams: This smartphone application provides a simple way for you to share information about and manage tasks associated with multiple projects.

-- http://www.any.do/ An easy to use mobile manager for your to-do lists that syncs between devices and platforms through cloud storage.
+- http://www.any.do/ An easy to use mobile manager for your to-do lists that sync between devices and platforms through cloud storage.